San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- San Jose State's games this season have gone over 41 points four of eight times.
+- San Jose State and its opponents have gone over the current 41-point total in four of eight games (50%) this season.

-- So far this season, 50% of Wyoming's games (3/6) have had more combined points than Saturday's over/under of 41.
+- In 50% of Wyoming's games this season (3/6), the teams combined to score more than Saturday's over/under of 41.

 - Saturday's total is 1.5 points lower than the two team's combined 42.5 points per game average.